crisariza/crisariza/README.md

 - 📚 I’m studying at Henry Bootcamp
 - 💡 Feel free to check out my projects (HTML, CSS, Javascript, React, Redux, among others)
-- 👔 Connect with me on Linkedin!: linkedin.com/in/crisariza
+- 👔 Connect with me on Linkedin: linkedin.com/in/crisariza
 - 🌐 And visit my webpage if you want to see more: cristianariza.tech

 ### A few of my skills: